 - Casting Gag: Sam Lavagnino voices Pepper, who's a panda.
-He previously voiced baby Panda in the pilot and currently voices baby Grizz of We Bare Bears.
+He previously voiced baby Panda in the pilot and also voiced baby Grizz in We Bare Bears.

 - Chain of Deals: In "I Heart Heartforde", Oscar and Hedgehog make a bunch of deals in order to get non-magical toothpaste.

 - Comically Missing the Point: Oscar warns Hedgehog about the camp counselors turning into witches so suddenly.Hedgehog: Cool!

 - Creative Closing Credits: Most episodes will have the music "Witches Samba" for the end credits.
 But some episodes, like "Ghost the Boy", "Hedgehog Werewolf", and "Fuzzy Pink Time Babies", will end with "Witches Lullaby".
 Word of God states that "Witches Lullaby" will be used at the end of "lore-building" episodes.